quincyomegamashava/requirement-analysis/README.md

 The codebase shall be modular and well-documented to facilitate future updates and bug fixes.

 New features can be integrated into the system with minimal disruption to existing functionalities.

+## Use Case Diagrams
+Use Case Diagrams are a powerful tool in Requirement Analysis, providing a high-level visual representation of how users (actors) interact with a system to achieve specific goals (use cases).
+They are part of the Unified Modeling Language (UML) and are particularly effective for understanding the functional scope of a system from a user's perspective.

+Benefits of Use Case Diagrams:

+Clarify System Scope: They clearly delineate the boundaries of the system and what it is intended to do, preventing scope creep.

+Enhance Communication: By providing a common visual language, they facilitate understanding between stakeholders, developers, and testers, regardless of their technical background.

+Identify User Goals: They focus on the goals that users want to achieve with the system, rather than the internal workings of the system.

+Drive Further Analysis: Each use case can serve as a starting point for more detailed functional requirements, user stories, and test cases.

+Easy to Understand: Their simplicity makes them an excellent tool for initial discussions and validating requirements with non-technical stakeholders.